spatialos/UnrealGDK/SpatialGDK/Documentation/content/map-travel.md

 ```

 ## UWorld::ServerTravel

+Server travel is supported on single server worker deployments.
+For testing in PIE, ensure that you have "Use Single Process" disabled in "Editor Preferences/Level Editor/Play/Multiplayer Options" and set "Editor Multiplayer Mode" to "Play As Client".

-> Warning: `ServerTravel` is on the [roadmap](https://github.com/spatialos/UnrealGDK/projects/1#card-22461878) but is not currently supported.
+> Warning: `Multi worker ServerTravel` is on the [roadmap](https://github.com/spatialos/UnrealGDK/projects/1#card-22461878) but is not currently supported.

 ## Default connection flows
 #### Play In Editor Clients